serai-dex/serai/docs/processor/Processor.md

    Serai, as having had their batches signed.
 2) Adds the new outputs from newly finalized blocks to the scheduler, along with the necessary payments from `Burn` events on Serai.

-The processor also sends a `substrate::ProcessorMessage::SubstrateBlockAck`, containing the IDs of all plans now being signed for, to the coordinator.
+3) Sends a `substrate::ProcessorMessage::SubstrateBlockAck`, containing the IDs of all plans now being signed for, to the coordinator.
+4) Sends `sign::ProcessorMessage::Preprocess` for each plan now being signed for.

 ## Sign Preprocesses